 Click on "Add source" and select Dropbox.
-Then click 'Connect'
+Then click onto the Dropbox tile.

 Onna uses OAuth to connect to Dropbox accounts.
 Below is the two-step process you have to take to authorize Onna to collect from the account.

-Select the folders that you're looking to sync and click 'Add & Sync'.
+Select the folders that you're looking to sync, chose your sync mode, and click 'Add & Sync'.
 This integration will now appear in your Sources page and within your workspace if you've added it there.